Technetium scan; Liver technetium sulfur colloid scan; Liver-spleen radionuclide scan; Nuclear scan - technetium; Nuclear scan - liver or spleen

 This test is used infrequently.
 Instead, MRI or CT scans are more often used to evaluate the liver and spleen.

 Mettler FA, Guiberteau MJ.
 Gastrointestinal tract.
 In: Mettler FA, Guiberteau MJ, eds.
-Essentials of Nuclear Medicine Imaging.
+Essentials of Nuclear Medicine and Molecular Imaging.
 7th ed.
 Philadelphia, PA: Elsevier; 2019:chap 7.

 Narayanan S, Abdalla WAK, Tadros S. Fundamentals of pediatric radiology.
 In: Zitelli BJ, McIntire SC, Nowalk AJ, eds.
 Zitelli and Davis' Atlas of Pediatric Physical Diagnosis.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 25.